 Remember: Life coaches are not required to possess formal qualifications or training.
 However, the life coaches at Thriveworks are also licensed mental health professionals.
 This means that they have a bigger breadth of skills and experience related to one’s mental health and wellbeing.

-If you’re looking for some general guidance and support in life as you search for greater success, meaning, or fulfillment—personally and/or professionally—the life coaches at Thriveworks in Reno, NV would love to work with you.
+If you’re looking for some general guidance and support in life as you search for greater success, meaning, or fulfillment—personally and/or professionally—the life coaches at Thriveworks Counseling Reno would love to work with you.

 Do I Need Behavioral Health Services?

 Maybe you feel down or “off” and don’t know why.
 Or, maybe you and your partner are fighting because of deep-rooted problems that you aren’t completely aware of.
-Even if you aren’t sure why you’re feeling the way you do, the counselors, therapists, psychologists, and psychiatrists here at Thriveworks in Reno, NV can help you pinpoint what’s going on and provide you with much-needed relief.
+Even if you aren’t sure why you’re feeling the way you do, the counselors, therapists, and psychologists here at Thriveworks Counseling Reno can help you pinpoint what’s going on and provide you with much-needed relief.

 The common reasons why clients come to us are:

 - Relationship issues, like jealousy or poor communication